ixelero/InnovaLab/README.md

 ## Description

-This is a simple 'country explorer' application based on .NET 8 that displays a listing of country information.
+This is a simple **Country Explorer** application based on .NET 8 that displays a listing of country information.
 The application leverages a Country Explorer API to retrieve formatted country information from the third-party API [Restcountries](https://restcountries.com/).

 ## Back-End (BE) Application